bfrmtx/procmt_2021/pmt_gui/procmt_mini/Readme_procmt.md

 On Windows you need to set the PATH variable to the bin directory *and* the lib directory.
 Example:

-`c:\Program Files\metronix\procmt_mini\bin`
+`c:\Program Files\metronix\procmt\bin`

-`c:\Program Files\metronix\procmt_mini\lib`
+`c:\Program Files\metronix\procmt\lib`

-On Linux rpath is used to find the libraries.
+On Linux / MacOS rpath is used to find the libraries.

 When processing is finished, by default the "ediplotter" is called in order to display the results.
-The "old" ediplotter is NOT part of the procmt_mini package.
+The "old" ediplotter is NOT part of the procmt package.
 (It does not work with Qt6).
 You can download it from the metronix cloud [procmt_mini](https://cloud.geo-metronix.de/s/GJaZaPprX3YmsK9).
 Unzip it and set the PATH variable to the directory.
 Example:

 `c:\Program Files\metronix\procmt_old`